-Dr lan Lillico who has conducted staff training at CBC recommended the following:
+Dr lan Lillico, an international expert on gender and boys' education, who has conducted professional development at CBC recommended the following:

-- Boys need to develop quality relationships with their teachers to do well. - Boys need to have a sense of place and community at school. - The relevance of what they are learning is particularly important to boys. - It is important for boys to see both men and women in positions of power, responsibility and pastoral care. - Writing can be a problem for boys; they need to talk through a project first before beginning to write. - Classrooms for boys should be designed with more subdued lighting and appropriate use of colour. - Boys need a sense of empowerment and engagement at school with many opportunities for success. - Boys respond best to shorter more intense learning times. - Boys do well in the Arts and Performing Arts at single gender schools where they are less likely to feel different from the other participants. - Literacy and numeracy are fundamental to learning.
+- Boys need to develop quality relationships with their teachers to do well. - Boys need to have a sense of place and community at school. - The relevance of what they are learning is particularly important to boys. - It is important for boys to see both men and women in positions of power, responsibility and pastoral care. - Writing can be a problem for boys; they need to talk through a project first before beginning to write. - Boys need a sense of empowerment and engagement at school with many opportunities for success. - Boys respond best to shorter more intense learning times. - Boys do well in the Arts and Performing Arts at single gender schools where they are less likely to feel different from the other participants.